This guide will walk you through setting up your new iGateMini. There are two general steps during setup - Network Setup and APRS Setup.

 One this page you can choose the VHF radio frequency to listen for APRS packet.
 144.390 is the standard in North America however it may be different in your location.
 Click here to see the most common frequencies used.
 Note that UHF frequencies are not supported.

 APRS MyCall is the callsign that will show on the APRS network.
-It's customary to use your amateur callsign and add a dash and a number. iGateMini uses are encouraged to use a "-10" but it is completly optional.
+It's customary to use your amateur callsign and add a dash and a number.
+It's suggested that APRS iGates identify with a "-10" but it is completly optional.

 IG Login is the callsign the APRS network will use to identify who is sending them postion reports.
 Use your plain callsign here.